hbjornoy/twitter-sentiment-analysis/README.md

 - Download Glove word vectors word vecs from [Standford Twitter Glove]("http://nlp.stanford.edu/data/glove.twitter.27B.zip")
 - Download and unzip in root folder the training and test dataset from [Kaggle]("https://www.kaggle.com/c/epfml17-text/data")

-# Project Text Sentiment Classification DESCRIPTION

-The task of this competition is to predict if a tweet message used to contain a positive :) or negative :( smiley, by considering only the remaining text.

-As a baseline, we here provide sample code using word embeddings to build a text classifier system.

-Submission system environment setup:

-1. The dataset is available from the Kaggle page, as linked in the PDF project description

- Download the provided datasets `twitter-datasets.zip`.

-2. To submit your solution to the online evaluation system, we require you to prepare a “.csv” file of the same structure as sampleSubmission.csv (the order of the predictions does not matter, but make sure the tweet ids and predictions match).
-Your submission is evaluated according to the classification error (number of misclassified tweets) of your predictions.

-*Working with Twitter data:* We provide a large set of training tweets, one tweet per line.
-All tweets in the file train pos.txt (and the train pos full.txt counterpart) used to have positive smileys, those of train neg.txt used to have a negative smiley.
-Additionally, the file test data.txt contains 10’000 tweets without any labels, each line numbered by the tweet-id.

-Your task is to predict the labels of these tweets, and upload the predictions to kaggle.
-Your submission file for the 10’000 tweets must be of the form `<tweet-id>`, `<prediction>`, see `sampleSubmission.csv`.

-Note that all tweets have already been pre-processed so that all words (tokens) are separated by a single whitespace.
-Also, the smileys (labels) have been removed.